To be hired as a graphic designer you need to have an outstanding portfolio.

 It’s like going to a high-street shop and you notice the products are great, but the shop itself is terribly laid out.
 This doesn’t encourage you to buy their products, and you’ll become frustrated and most probably leave.

-This is the same when you come to designing your portfolio.
+This is the same when you design your portfolio.
 Make it easy to use, design it with care and remove gimmicks.
 Your portfolio is your shop front which should encourage others to use your services.

 One of my top tips for achieving that killer graphic design portfolio is to showcase the clients you have worked with.